mckenziearts/laravel-notify/readme.md

 ## Work In Progress

 This package is still under active development.
+If you need Android version please try this package [Aesthetic Dialogs](https://github.com/gabriel-TheCode/AestheticDialogs).
+Happy Coding 👨🏾‍💻

 ## Installation